 Forced Ranking and Age-Related Employment Discrimination | American Bar Association (ABA) — View an ABA article discussing how forced ranking systems work.
 The article presents arguments from both critics and supporters of these systems.
 The article also touches on issues relating to discrimination and class action lawsuits stemming from forced ranking systems.

 Workforce Restructuring Reductions in Force | United States Office of Personnel Management (OPM) — The OPM is the federal agency that serves as the federal government’s chief human resources agency and personnel policy manager.
 On this section of the OPM website, you can learn more about Reduction in Force (RIF) regulations as they relate to federal employees.
 You can also download the Workforce Reshaping Operations Handbook.

-Find a Reduction in Workforce Lawyer in Philadelphia, PA
+Find a Reduction in Workforce Lawyer in Philadelphia, PA and New Jersey

 Do you believe that your employer’s recent workforce reduction may have been in violation of state or federal law?
 You will want to make sure you immediately contact Console Mattiacci Law, LLC.

 Our Philadelphia employment law attorneys help individuals in communities throughout Bucks County, Lancaster County, Delaware County, Montgomery County, and Chester County in Pennsylvania as well as Camden County, Burlington County, Mercer County, Monmouth County, Ocean County, and Atlantic County in New Jersey.
 You can have our lawyers review your case and discuss all of your legal options when you call 215-545-7676 or fill out an online contact form to receive a free initial consultation.